top of page

 People in my life say I can't have Autism because I make eye contact, have friends, socialize, have a family, etc. Is it still possible I do?

 Yes, absolutely.
-There are many ways that people present with Autism and in specific, males and females are socialized differently in society.
+There are many ways that people present with Autism and in specific, males and females are socialized differently in society, we can this non-stereotypical autism.
 We know that people are often missed or misdiagnosed with less obvious presentations, including females and non-binary individuals.
 If you are high masking/camouflaging, it can be very easy to miss the Autism diagnosis.

 Testing takes place in 4 separate steps.

-(1) The initial appointment is a diagnostic interview.
+(1) The initial appointment is a time I collect more information and history taking.

-(2) The second appointment is when we will do the actual testing.
-That ranges from 3-4 hours.
+(2) The second and potentially third appointments are when we will do the actual testing.

 (3) I will review all the data from the testing appointment and send out any additional testing for you or family/friends to complete.